superairway/manifesto/README.md

 Delivery companies aren't profitable if they don't exploit their workers.
 [Deliveroo leaves Spain after losing 23M€ in two years.](https://www.theolivepress.es/spain-news/2022/03/18/deliveroo-leaves-spain-after-losing-e23-million-in-two-years/)

-## How SuperHighway will be available?
+## How SuperAirway will be available?

-SuperHighway infrastructure will be deployed in SmartCities around the world as will be offered as a platform to third party companies and developers.
+SuperAirway infrastructure will be deployed in SmartCities around the world as will be offered as a platform to third party companies and developers.

-SuperHighway will also be available as a development kit where any developer will be able to deploy their own infrastructure.
+SuperAirway will also be available as a development kit where any developer will be able to deploy their own infrastructure.

-## Where can I try SuperHighway?
+## Where can I try SuperAirway?

-SuperHighway is located in Paris, France where we are building our first prototype.
+SuperAirway is located in Paris, France where we are building our first prototype.
 We expect our first deployment in October 2023.

 ## How can you contribute?